How to Board a Loft: A Step-by-Step Guide

 • Drill

 After establishing your insulation depth, it’s now time to measure the area the boards will cover.
-Be sure to note it is not necessary to board your entire loft, many people only focus on the central area in their loft as the roof can sometimes hinder access.
+Be sure to note it is not necessary to board your entire loft, many people only focus on the central area in their loft as the height of the roof can sometimes hinder access.
 Standard loft boards come in two different sizes; 2400mm x 600mm and 1220mm x 320mm; both of which are 18mm thick.
 Consider the size of your loft hatch as the boards you use will have to fit through.

-3. Laying the Boards
+3. Laying Down Your Boards

 Look out for any wires running through your loft when placing and cutting the boards.
 Consider loft lighting, and cut the boards to make way for access to the tops of the light fittings.